 How do I find a work-study job?

 You can view all available positions by logging into PioneerWeb and going to the Student tab.
 In the Work Award Information section, click on the “Find a Job” link.
-Positions for the 2019-20 academic year began to be posted on June 3rd and will continue to be posted throughout the year.
+Positions for 2019-20 are posted throughout the year.

 How much will I be paid?